 Like my other raw cheesecakes, this one is made with CASHEWS as the base!
 If you’re skeptical about cashews’ ability to replace luxuriously creamy cream cheese, you wouldn’t be the first.
 I was skeptical for a while…until I tried it.

-Once soaked for 8 hours, the cashews get soooo soft and blend into the most luxurious, creamy filling you can imagine.
-Paired with coconut milk, a bit of coconut oil, maple syrup, lemon juice, and vanilla, it makes a pretty damn close replica to the cheesecake you know and love.
+Once soaked for 8 hours, the cashews get incredibly soft and creamy, so they very easily blend into the most luxurious, creamy filling you can imagine.
+Paired with full-fat canned coconut milk, a bit of coconut oil, maple syrup, lemon juice, and vanilla, it makes a pretty damn close replica of the cheesecake you know and love.

-This one takes away those refined sugars and dairy though, and makes a “cheesecake” that will actually fill you up and give you some nutrients.
+This one takes away all those refined sugars and the dairy though and makes a “cheesecake” that will actually fill you up and give you some nutrients.
 Such a win!
+This vegan and paleo cheesecake will certainly satisfy that cheesecake craving.

 Once you’ve blended up the creamy cashew filling, half of it gets poured over the date-based crust.
 The crust is lightly sweet, chewy, and crunchy, with a hint of cinnamon.
 It works super well with the vanilla and blueberry flavors!

 The layered blueberry cheesecake is kept in the freezer, but you’ll want to let it thaw for 10-20 minutes before serving.
-That way, you can slice into it super easily and it’ll be perfect luscious and creamy when you serve it.
+That way, you can slice into it super easy and it’ll be perfectly luscious and creamy when you serve it.

-This no-bake layered blueberry cheesecake is going to be a new favorite around here.
-It’s hard to resist the creamy cheesecake layers, especially with that tangy blueberry topping.
+This no-bake layered blueberry cheesecake is definitely going to be a new favorite around here.
+It’s hard to resist the rich and creamy cheesecake layers, especially with that tangy blueberry topping and the intense blueberry flavor.

-It’s also perfect because if you’re not serving a crowd, because you can store any leftovers in the freezer for a while – blueberry cheesecake on demand is always a win!
-Enjoy :)
+It’s also perfect because if you’re not serving a crowd you can store any leftovers in the freezer for a while – blueberry cheesecake on demand is always a win!
+Enjoy :) and if you like this recipe, be sure to scroll past the recipe below for some suggestions on even MORE delicious vegan and paleo cheesecake recipes.

 Remember to #bakerita if you try the recipe!